Your Essential Guide to Getting Legally Married in Ireland

 To be legally married in Ireland, here are the four most important things you must to do first, to ensure your wedding ceremony is a legally recognised marriage.
 Not necessarily in this order:

-If you choose me as your Celebrant/Solemniser your wedding ceremony will be a real legal marriage ceremony on the day, if that’s what you want.
+As a Registered Solemniser of Marriages, with me as your Celebrant your unique & special, fully personalised non-religious wedding ceremony will be a real legal marriage on the day, if that’s what you want – because if a legal marriage is what you want, that’s what you deserve.

 2. Choose Your Wedding Venue